Xyvir/iex.run/.github/readme.md

 ## Current Limitations:
-- HTTPS is enforced on non-vanity domains, so https:// or -L must be supplied to those curl invocations

 - Relies on github unauthenticated API which is rate-limited (PLEASE Use it sparingly per unique public IP!)
 - Stub App cannot set the path variable when invoked from powershell;
    >Workarounds: